Configure Git to use Windows Secure Channel (SChannel)

 git config --global http.sslBackend schannelLinux:

-sudo cp corporate-ca.crt /usr/local/share/ca-certificates/
+sudo cp corporate-ca.crt /usr/local/share/ca-certificates/corporate-ca.crt

 sudo update-ca-certificates

-# Or configure Git directly
+# Or point Git directly at a bundle containing the CA

 git config --global http.sslCAInfo /path/to/corporate-ca-bundle.crtVerify the proxy is intercepting: